Dudek-wi/macropad/README.md

-XIAO 4-key macropad with 128 by 32 OLED
+XIAO 4-key macropad (hackpad) with 128 by 32 OLED

 Anyone looking for an easy-to-use macro panel will find what they’re looking for here.
 Built on the Seeeduino XIAO, it lives inside KMK Firmware using CircuitPython - so all actions speak without any need to compile.
 Four mechanical buttons connect straight into place while an OLED screen shows what matters.